The apostrophe is the small but vital punctuation mark that makes the difference between knowing your sh*t and knowing you’re sh*t.

 “Poor grammar doesn’t help you create a professional image.”

 Admittedly, things can get slightly more complicated with words and names that already end in an ‘s’ but for a singular word ending in ‘s’ we just add ‘s – as in “the boss’s complaint”.
-And for plurals ending in ‘s’ we add an apostrophe only after the ‘s’, like this:
+And for plurals ending in ‘s’ we add only an apostrophe after the ‘s’, like this:

 “Our clients’ marketing communications inspire confidence.”